The Lost One

 Everyday objects forced upon a new owner.

-Made, bought, gifted
+Made, bought, gifted accessories of life

 collected and cherished by the lost one.